 What to Do if Your Dog Has Pale Gums

 If you notice your dog has pale gums, look for other signs of illness and check for bleeding injuries.
 If your dog is acting otherwise normal, then you should contact your veterinarian for advice.
+Normal pigmentation can cause some of the gums to appear black, so look for lighter spots on the gums or the area under the tongue to try and find the non-pigment areas.
+These should be pink and moist.
+If you press your finger on a pink area of the gums, the spot should turn white and return to pink within about a second.

 If your dog is exhibiting other signs along with pale gums, then you should get to your veterinarian right away.
 If it happens when your vet is closed, then you should contact the nearest open emergency veterinarian.

-Treatment for Pale Gums in Dogs
+Treatment for Pale Gums

 The treatment for a dog with pale gums depends upon the underlying cause.
 Your vet will begin with an examination and discuss your dog's signs.
 Blood tests will be needed to check blood cell counts (including red blood cells) and to assess organ function.
 In some cases, the dog will need to be admitted to the hospital for treatment and supportive care.